Hydrodynamic quantum analogs: Single and double slit diffraction

-It has been known since the early 19th century that when light is shone through one or two small slits, a diffraction pattern is shown on a screen far from the slits.
-Light behaves as a wave and interferes with itself through the slits, creating a pattern of alternating high and low intensity.
+It has been known since the early 19th century that when light is shone through one or two small slits, a diffraction pattern appears on a screen far from the slits.
+Light has wave-like behavior, and interferes with itself through the slits, creating a pattern of alternating high and low intensity.
 Single electrons also exhibit wave-like behavior as a result of wave-particle duality.
 When electrons are fired through small slits, the probability of the electron striking the screen at a specific point shows an interference pattern as well.

 In 2006, Couder and Fort demonstrated that walking droplets passing through one or two slits exhibit similar interference behavior.
 They used a square shaped vibrating fluid bath with a constant depth (aside from the walls).
-The “walls” were regions of much lower depth, where the droplets would be stopped or reflected away.
+The "walls" were regions of much lower depth, where the droplets would be stopped or reflected away.
 When the droplets were placed in the same initial location, they would pass through the slits and be scattered, seemingly randomly.
 However, by plotting a histogram of the droplets based on scattering angle, the researchers found that the scattering angle was not random, but droplets had preferred directions that followed the same pattern as light or electrons.
 In this way, the droplet may mimic the behavior of a quantum particle as it passes through the slit.

 Despite that research, in 2015 three teams: Bohr and Andersen's group in Denmark, Bush's team at MIT, and a team led by the quantum physicist Herman Batelaan at the University of Nebraska set out to repeat the Couder and Fort's bouncing-droplet double-slit experiment.
 Having their experimental setups perfected, none of the teams saw the interference-like pattern reported by Couder and Fort.
 Droplets went through the slits in almost straight lines, and no stripes appeared.

+It has since been shown that droplet trajectories are sensitive to interactions with container boundaries, air currents, and other parameters.
+Though the diffraction pattern of walking droplets is not exactly the same as in quantum physics, and is not expected to show a Fraunhofer-like dependence of the number of peaks on the slit width, the diffraction pattern does appear clearly in the high memory regime (at high forcing of the bath).